-- A. Active Inputs: "The inputs cooperate together to produce the outputs." - B. Active Outputs: "The outputs use up the inputs." - II.
-Passive or Engineering View: "The inputs get used up and the outputs get produced in the production process." - III.
-Humanistic View: "The people carrying out production use up the inputs in the process of producing the outputs."
+Active inputs The inputs co-operate together to produce the outputs

+Active outputs The outputs use up the inputs

+- 2 Passive or engineering view The inputs get used up and the outputs get produced in the production process - 3 Humanistic view The people carrying out production use up the inputs in the process of producing the outputs

 Primitive animism attributed the capacity for responsibility not just to persons but also to non-human entities and forces.
 Accordingly, in order to escape the grasp of the imputation principle that imputes responsibility only to persons, orthodox economists have had to resurrect a metaphorical form of animism.
 This sophisticated animism views productivity in the sense of causal efficacy as if it were responsible agency.
-In the active inputs view of production, all the inputs, both human and non-human, are viewed as "agents of production cooperating together to produce the product."

-It is an enchanted, perverted, topsy-turvy world, in which Monsieur le Capital and Madame la Terre do their ghost-walking as social characters....
-[Marx 1967, 830]
+In the active-inputs view of production, all the inputs, both human and non-human, are viewed as "agents of production cooperating together to produce the product."
+"It is an enchanted, perverted, topsy-turvy world, in which Monsieur le Capital and Madame la Terre do their ghost-walking as social characters..."
+(Marx 1967, p.
+830).
 These ideas did not originate with Marx.
 When Marx was nine years old, the classical laborist Thomas Hodgskin developed a critique of the animistic descriptions of production.

-...the language commonly in use is so palpably wrong, leading to many mistakes, that I cannot pass it by altogether in silence.
+... the language commonly in use is so palpably wrong, leading to many mistakes, that I cannot pass it by altogether in silence.
 We speak, for example, in a vague manner, of a windmill grinding corn, and of steam engines doing the work of several millions of people.
 This gives a very incorrect view of the phenomena.
 It is not the instruments which grind corn, and spin cotton, but the labour of those who make, and the labour of those who use them...
-[Hodgskin, 1827, 250-51]